lrei-coding/web-design_18-19/Group-Challenges/t2/themes-project.md

 The class will be divided into 5 teams:
 **A,B,C,D,E**.

 Each team will work on creating a Theme bundle, using **HTML, CSS, and Bootstrap**.
 The theme will be available for others to use (will be posted on GitHub) and will reflect the coding, writing, and design skills of the teams members.
+Each team will have someone who is designated as the project manager, responsible for managing the team's GitHub page and for publishing the final work on the page.
+Each team will also have a lead designed and lead content creator.
+Ultimately, all members will contribute to the overall project and will have the necessary practice to apply to their own individual web site project.

 ### Theme Components